Coffee can taste as different as wine. So many things affect the taste:

 The first I will recommend you to get hold of is the roast degree.
 This makes a big difference to the taste.
 Often people only like one roast degree and really don’t like the others – and feel strongly about it.

 You can tell the roast degree from the color of the coffee.
 On this picture you can see an extreme light roast in the two cups in middle.
-This light roasted is the least common on the marked but many new coffee people prefers it.
+This light roasted is the least common on the marked but many younger coffee people prefers it.

-A funny take on the characteristics of different roast degrees:
+A funny take on the characteristics of different roast degrees